California Rural Legal Assistance: 1971 pesticide ban

-In 1971, CRLA forced the federal government to begin hearings which lead to the banning of the pesticide DDT.
-At the time the plaintiffs were six nursing mothers who were also farm workers.
+In 1971, CRLA forced the federal government to begin hearings, which lead to the banning of the pesticide DDT.
+At the time, the plaintiffs were six nursing mothers who were also farmworkers.
 CRLA helped bring to light that the pesticide DDT stays in the body over a long period of time.
-Therefore when a woman is nursing, the child can potentially be exposed to this harmful chemical through the breast milk.
+Therefore, when a woman is nursing, the child can potentially be exposed to this harmful chemical through breast milk.

 Diana v.
 Board of Education (1972)

 In 1972, CRLA helped put a stop to the use of English IQ tests for placing Spanish-speaking children in special education classes.
 Before this case, 26% of Latino students were being placed in classes for the developmentally disabled.
-It is because of this case that California law now requires schools to test in a child's native language so no more students will be incorrectly placed into special education classes due to limited ability to speak English.
+Because of this case, California law now requires schools to test in a child's native language, so no more students will be incorrectly placed into special education classes due to limited ability to speak English.

 Banning of el cortito (1974)

 CRLA argued in front of the California Supreme Court and succeeded in banning the use of el cortito, the crippling short-handled hoe.
 The hoe was 12 to 18 inches long and forced workers to bend over and twist their bodies to harvest.
 Working in this position for long hours caused permanent back injuries to workers.
 Activist Cesar Chavez was one of those with permanent back problems caused by his work with el cortito.
 The evidence showed that the tool caused a 40-year-old farmworker to have the back of a 75-year-old.
 The evidence also revealed that the long-handled hoe was more efficient.
-In 1975, the California Supreme Court banned the short-handed hoe in Carmona vs. Division of Industrial Safety, ruling in favor of worker safety.
-Banning this tool led to farm worker back injuries dropping by a dramatic 34%.
+In 1975, the California Supreme Court banned the short-handed hoe in Carmona vs. Division of Industrial Safety, ruling in favour of worker safety.
+Banning this tool led to farmworker back injuries dropping by 34%.